yisakfikred/sales-analysis-report/README.md

 # Sales Analysis Report
-Interactive Power BI report analyzing sales performance, period, segment, country, and product trends.
+This project is an interactive Power BI report analyzing sales performance, period, segment, country, and product trends.
 ## Business Problem

 Businesses often struggle to understand which products, customer segments, countries, and time periods drive revenue and profitability.
 Without a centralized view of performance, decision-makers may miss opportunities to increase sales and optimize profits.